-This little gem is the bakery of acclaimed pastry chef Fabrice Le Bourdat.
-Don’t let this fool you though: the breads here are as good as the pastries!
-The traditional croissant is exactly as it should be: slightly buttered and crunchy on the outside, and fluffy and flaky on the inside.
-For fans of cakes and cookies, the fresh orange glazed madeleines will be an extraordinary treat.
-Madeleines are small sponge cakes in the shape of a shell.
-You’ll find Blé Sucré on the Rue Antoine Vollon right next to the Square Armand Trousseau.
+This quaint spot is owned by acclaimed pastry chef Fabrice Le Bourdat.
+Despite the chef’s background, the breads here are as good as the pastries!
+The traditional croissant has been perfected as slightly buttered and crunchy on the outside, and fluffy and flaky on the inside.
+For fans of cakes and cookies, the fresh orange-glazed madeleines (small, shell-shaped sponge cakes) are an extraordinary treat.
+You’ll find Blé Sucré on Rue Antoine Vollon right next to Armand Trousseau Square.

 5. Jean Millet

-This quaint bakery on Rue Saint-Dominique & Rue Malar is also a café, and has been a neighborhood staple since 1963.
-It’s currently headed by pastry chef Denis Ruffel, and is said to serve one of the best pains au chocolat in Paris.
-The croissants amandes (almond croissants) are also really delicious.
-The shop is located close to the Champ de Mars and the Eiffel Tower, so this is a great place to sit down with a nice pastry and hot drink after climbing the tower!
+This charming bakery/café at the corner of Rue Saint-Dominique & Rue Malar has been a neighborhood staple since 1963.
+It’s currently operated by pastry chef Denis Ruffel, and is said to serve one of the best pains au chocolat in Paris.
+The croissants amandes (almond croissants) build off the croissant recipe and are equally delicious.
+The shop is close to the Champ de Mars and the Eiffel Tower, so this is a great place to sit down with a pastry and hot drink after climbing the tower!

-The area around Champ de Mars is a wonderful central place to stay during your visit to Paris.
-Have a look at our vacation rental apartments in the 7th Arrondissement!
+The area around Champ de Mars is a wonderful and central place to stay during your visit to Paris.
+Find accommodations with a look at our vacation rental apartments in the 7th Arrondissement!

 6. Maison Landemaine